PromitaDutta/CasCode_Internship/README.md

 # CasCode_Internship

-This is my first task as a UI/UX intern at CasCode.
+This is my task as a UI/UX intern at CasCode.

 TASK 1: Create a prototype for any user flow.